opdev/disconnectedOCPdemo/README.md

    - This server hosts the Quay repository and mirrors needed resources, making them available to the OpenShift environment.

 3. **Set Up the Quay Repository**:
-   - Configure the private Quay repository on the mirror server to manage Docker and OpenShift images.
+   - Configure the private Quay repository on the mirror server to manage OpenShift images.

 4. **Install OpenShift**:
-   - Deploy the OpenShift Container Platform using the resources available from your mirror server.
+   - From the bastion server, install the OpenShift Container Platform using the resources available from your mirror server.

 5. **Install Operators**:
-   - Install necessary OpenShift operators using the images managed in your Quay repository.
-Operators help manage various functions within your OpenShift environment.
+   - Install OpenShift operators using the images managed in your Quay repository.

 ## Conclusion